 - the rabbit symbolizes dedication and intelligence

-In short, this pattern was perfectly suited to our project.
+In short, this pattern was perfect for our project.

 To create the pattern, I was inspired by haori patterns and a Japanese book I had on different yukata (for women).
-I also thoroughly inspected the yukata I brought back from Japan to see how they were constructed.
-Of course, I took my darling's measurements carefully to adapt the pattern to his size.
+I also thoroughly examined the yukata I brought back from Japan to see how they were constructed.
+Of course, I took my sweetheart’s measurements carefully to adapt the pattern to his size.

 In the seamstress’s basket